Which subjects are in our faculty?

 The subjects offered in our world studies faculty ensure – through a knowledge-rich curriculum – that our students understand the world we live in today, developing the skills and knowledge required to function effectively in society.

 Geography covers a variety of exciting and relevant topics at key stage 3.
-In year 7, students begin by looking at an introduction to geography and the world around us, followed by map skills.
-Students also study natural hazards, water world, ecosystems as well as the countries of China and India in years 8 and 9.
+In year 7, students begin by studying the world around them, followed by map skills.
+Students across the Community phase study a range of physical and human geography themes including; natural hazards, rivers, ecosystems, coasts, economic activity, development alongside place examples which include; Africa, China and India.

 Throughout key stage 3, students develop their teamwork and investigation skills, together with report writing and graphical skills.
-Alongside this, we aim to keep students up to date with global affairs and update our resources to ensure geography is challenging, enjoyable and relevant.
-Our aim is to not only ensure students are prepared for their GCSEs, but to enhance their local and global knowledge and awareness.
+We keep students up to date with global affairs ensuring geography is challenging, enjoyable and relevant.
+We enhance students local and global knowledge.

-At GCSE, students study a range of topics to expand their skills and knowledge from key stage 3, including:
+At GCSE, students study a range of topics on the natural world, human challenges and geographical investigation.

 History at Kirkby College focuses on students developing core knowledge of a wide range of historical events – they also develop a solid understanding of key historical concepts and skills.
 We ensure our students can draw their own conclusions based on evidence, rather than simply accepting information at face value.